Select Page

 Life in the Camp

-Sachsenhausen was liberated by the Soviet Army in April 1945.
-Following its liberation, the Soviet authorities used the camp as a special detention facility known as NKVD Special Camp No. 7 until 1950.
+Sachsenhausen was liberated by the Soviet Army in April of 1945.
+To this day, after the liberation the camp was used by the Soviet power as a special detention camp NKVD Special Camp No. 7 until 1950.

 Getting There